codatio/codat-docs/docs/using-the-api/best-practices/implementing-a-mapping-page.md

         account.id

-5. Query the response to display only active, relevant account type needed for your mapping page e.g. `type=income` and `status=active`
+5. Query the response to either
+- display only active, relevant account type needed for your mapping page e.g. `type=income` and `status=active`

 ```
 /companies/{{companyId}}/data/accounts?query=status=active&&type=income
 ```

-or set defaults for customers e.g. if you are mapping sales revenue, check to see if a “sales” account exists and present it as a suggested account for the customer to confirm
+-  set defaults for customers, for example, if you are mapping sales revenue, check to see if a “sales” account exists and present it as a suggested account for the customer to confirm

 ```
 /companies/{{companyId}}/data/accounts?query=name~sales
 ```

-For use cases where you’re pushing invoices or payments to Xero specifically, ensure that your customer only has the ability to select a bank account which also as the ‘enable payments to account’ option selected - you can do this by calling the [GET/Accounts](/https://docs.codat.io/accounting-api#/operations/list-accounts) endpoint and adding the query isBankAccount=true
+- for use cases where you’re pushing invoices or payments to Xero specifically, ensure that your customer only has the ability to select a bank account which also as the ‘enable payments to account’ option selected - you can do this by calling the [GET/Accounts](/https://docs.codat.io/accounting-api#/operations/list-accounts) endpoint and adding the query `isBankAccount=true`

 ```
 /companies/{{companyId}}/data/accounts?query=isBankAccount=true